mmfausnaugh/mapspec/README.md

 `python setup.py install --prefix MAPSPECDIR`

-for more fine grained control.
+for more fine-grained control.

 Alternatively, put the mapspec directory in your PYTHONPATH or your current working directory.
-In these cases, import statements change from, e.g., `from mapspec.spectrum import *` to `from mapspec.mapspec.spectrum import *`, etc.  You will need to move scripts out of the `scripts` directory and change the imports manually, as well.

-You will also need the following python packages installed:

-* numpy
-* scipy
-* matplotlib (for using built-in plotting functions)
-* astropy (for reading and writting fits files)

-Code is compatible with both python 2.7 and 3.6.
+Code is compatible with python2.7 and python3.6 or later.

 To test the installation, go to `examples` and try running the test scripts: